gatblau/artisan/docs/synopsis.md

 4. `data`: allows to load and pass arbitrary files to packages and flows.

 :exclamation: *As any piece of input could be used by one or more functions or profiles, inputs have to be bound to them.
-Bindings allow Artisan to actively required the inputs before the execution of a function can take place.*
+Bindings allow Artisan to actively require the inputs before the execution of a function can take place.*

 ---